-Step 6: Send an email to IRB@trident.edu to request an IRB review.
+Step 5: Send an email to IRB@trident.edu to request an IRB review.

-Specify which type of review you are requesting (based on results of the pre-IRB review discussed in step 3).
 Please allow up to two weeks to receive the results back on your initial IRB review (less time for an exempt review and follow up reviews).

-Step 7: Make revisions as requested until approved by IRB.
+Step 6: Make revisions as requested until approved by IRB.